Non-overlap Average Treatment Effect Bounds: Non-overlap bounds

-The derivation of Proposition~\ref{prop:bounds} is straightforward, yet is to our knowledge novel.
-The result is an interesting extension to the canonical worst-case identification bounds under unmeasured confounding \citep{manski1990nonparametricbounds, Robins89}.
-In essence, one splits the population into two parts: one where a treatment effect is identifiable because overlap is satisfied, and one where worst-case bounds must be applied.
+Proposition~\ref{prop:bounds} generalizes canonical worst-case identification bounds under unmeasured confounding \citep{manski1990nonparametricbounds, Robins89}.
+Setting $c = 0$ recovers the bounds described in \citealt{khan2024offpolicy} in the context of off-policy learning.
+Our innovation is to allow the size of the non-overlap population to vary based on the threshold $c$.
+This induces an ``identification gap'', the difference between the upper and lower bounds:

+As formalized in Proposition~\ref{prop:confidence-interval-width-bound}, the identification gap can be balanced against the estimation uncertainty of the treatment effect within the overlap population to yield a narrow bound.

-However, unlike worst-case bounds under unmeasured confounding, it is plausible that our bounds are informative, in the sense they exclude zero and allow for sign-identification of the ATE.
-An important negative result in the sensitivity analysis literature states that without further assumptions, worst-case bounds under unmeasured confounding are uninformative, and must include include zero \citep{manski1990nonparametricbounds}.
+Unlike worst-case bounds under unmeasured confounding, it is plausible that our bounds are informative, in the sense that they exclude zero and allow for sign-identification of the ATE.
+An important negative result in the sensitivity analysis literature states that without further assumptions, worst-case bounds under unmeasured confounding are uninformative, and must include zero \citep{manski1990nonparametricbounds}.
 Crucially, however, because we focus on overlap violations rather than unmeasured confounders, \emph{non-overlap bounds can exclude zero} in reasonable scenarios.
-Simple analysis shows that the bounds will be informative when either $\ate(c) > \bbP(\pscore \geq 1 - c)$ or $\ate(c) < - \bbP(\pscore \leq c)$.
-That is, the bounds will be informative when the size of the overlap-violating set is smaller than the magnitude of the identifiable treatment effect.
-This is a reasonable scenario we envisage can often occur in practice, whenever the scale of overlap violations is minor compared to the identifiable effect.
+Simple analysis shows that the bounds exclude zero when $\psi(c) > \bbP(\pscore \geq 1 - c)$ or $\psi(c) < -\bbP(\pscore \leq c)$; that is, when the non-overlap subpopulation is small relative to the identifiable treatment effect.